armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 ```

-Central to CD-as-a-Service's RBAC implementation is the concept of a _Role_, which defines what a user or Client Credential can do within the platform.
-Each Role has a _Grant_ collection that defines platform permissions.
+Central to CD-as-a-Service's [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) implementation is a _Role_, which defines what a user can do within the platform.
+Each Role has a _Grant_ collection that defines permissions.

-You define your roles in a YAML file and then use the CLI to apply those roles to your CD-as-a-Service _Organization_.
+You define your roles in a YAML file that has this structure:

-### Role

-You can bind a Role to your Organization or to a _Tenant_ within your Organization.

 {{< prism lang="yaml" line-numbers="true" >}}
 roles:
   - name: <role-name>
     tenant: <tenant-name>
-    grants: []
+    grants:
+      - type: <type>
+        resource: <resource>
+        permission: <permission>
 {{< /prism >}}

-`tenant`
-- If you want to bind your role to a tenant, you must specify the tenant's name.
-- The default tenant is `main`.

-### Grant

-### GrantType

-### Permission
+You can create an organization-wide role by omitting the `tenant` definition.

+After you define your roles, you use the CLI to add your roles to your CD-as-a-Service Organization.
+You do all subsequent role management with the CLI, but you assign roles to users using the UI.

+All users must have at least one role in order to use CD-as-a-Service.
+If a user has login credentials but no role assigned, the user sees a blank **Deployments** screen after logging in.

+{{< figure src="/images/cdaas/user-no-role.png" alt="User sees the Deployments screen with no deployments." height="75%" width="75%">}}

+## Grants

+The `grants` section is where you define your role's permissions.

-## Organization Admin
+## Platform roles

 The system-defined _Organization Admin_ role is a platform-wide role that has superuser permissions within CD-as-a-Service.
 In the UI, an Organization Admin has full access to all screens and functionality.
-The same applies to using the CLI.
-The Organization Admin has full access to execute all commands.
+Additionally, the Organization Admin has full authority to execute all CLI commands.

 You cannot modify or delete the Organization Admin role.

 ## SSO support

+## Examples

+### Tenant Admin role

+This example defines three Tenant Admin roles, one for each tenant.
+Each role has full authority within the specified tenant.

+{{< prism lang="yaml" line-numbers="true" >}}
+roles:
+  - name: Tenant Admin Main
+    tenant: main
+    grants:
+      - type: api
+        resource: tenant
+        permission: full
+  - name: Tenant Admin Finance
+    tenant: finance
+    grants:
+      - type: api
+        resource: tenant
+        permission: full
+  - name: Tenant Admin Commerce
+    tenant: commerce
+    grants:
+      - type: api
+        resource: tenant
+        permission: full
+{{< /prism >}}

+If you want to grant a user permission to manage all tenants, give that user the **Organization Admin** role using the UI.

+### Deployment role

+This example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI.

+{{< prism lang="yaml" line-numbers="true" >}}
+roles:
+  - name: Deployer
+    tenant: main
+    grants:
+      - type: api
+        resource: deployment
+        permission: full
+{{< /prism >}}

 ## {{% heading "nextSteps" %}}